thkuo/seq2geno/README.md

 - Installation of the environments

-Please go to `install/` and either use the installer script `INSTALL.sh` or follow the instructions in `INSTALL.md`.
+Please go to `install/` and either
 ```
 ./INSTALL.sh
 ```